-This Security Target claims strict conformance to the Protection Profile (PP) "Security IC Platform Protection Profile, Version 1.0, registered and certified by Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-PP-0035" [6].
+This Security Target claims strict conformance to the Protection Profile (PP) "Security IC Platform Protection Profile with Augmentation Packages, Version 1.0, registered and certified by Bundesamt fuer Sicherheit in der Informationstechnik (BSI) under the reference BSI-PP-0084-2014" [6].

-Since the Security Target claims conformance to this PP [6], the concepts are used in the same sense.
+Since the Security Target claims strict conformance to this PP [6], the concepts are used in the same sense.
 For the definition of terms refer to the PP [6].
 These terms also apply to this Security Target.